skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 The McKinsey study lists many other potential ideas that can strengthen support for workers during job transitions, such as unemployment insurance, universal basic income (UBI), and tying gains in wage to those in productivity[^mks17].
-Fiscal policies that incentive human over physical capital, such as Bill Gates' proposed "robot tax" [proposed by Bill Gates](https://qz.com/911968/bill-gates-the-robot-that-takes-your-job-should-pay-taxes/) and tax credits for providing worker training[^wotf_tax], can also be considered.
+Fiscal policies that incentive human over physical capital, such as Bill Gates' proposed [robot tax](https://qz.com/911968/bill-gates-the-robot-that-takes-your-job-should-pay-taxes/) and tax credits for providing worker training[^wotf_tax], can also be considered.

 UBI, which gives everyone a set amount of money per month regardless of employment status, has particularly captured the public attention in